amadeann/RepData_PeerAssessment1/PA1_template.md

 ```
 ## activity.csv file already existed.
 ```
-Read the activity dataset to a data frame.
+Read in the activity dataset to a data frame.

 ```r
 activity <- read.csv(activityFile)